 See the page on Reporting illegal practice of engineering.

-Have you received an invoice for which you feel the amount is not justified and you cannot reach an agreement with the engineer?
-You can ask the OIQ’s Conciliation Service for assistance.
+If you received an invoice for which you feel the amount is not justified and you cannot reach an agreement with the engineer, you can ask the OIQ’s Conciliation Service for assistance.